-- During the 2017 tournament, the following passes will be honored at all games where an admission is charged. - a) Principal (or designee) of participating schools - b) Press card - c) CAAD Membership Card - d) CIAC Officials Association Field Hockey membership card ONLY - e) No other complimentary admissions will be permitted
+- 15.5 During the 2020 tournament, the following passes will be honored at all games where an admission is charged. - a) Principal (or designee) of participating schools - b) Press card - c) CIAC head varsity girls field hockey coaches tournament pass (must be requested in writing) - d) CAAD Membership Card - e) CIAC Officials Association Field Hockey membership card ONLY - f) No other complimentary admissions will be permitted

-Each school in all divisions is allowed ten (10) complimentary admissions to each game in which the school participates.
+Each school in all divisions is allowed fifteen (15) complimentary admissions to each game in which the school participates.
 A gate list will be used prior to the semi-finals.
 For the semi-finals and finals, athletic directors can download complimentary tickets in the Eligibility Center.